saivaraprasadmandala/auditronix-smart-contract-auditor/README.md

 ## 🎨 Customization

 ### Styling
-- Built with Tailwind CSS
+- Built with NextJS,Tailwind CSS
 - Dark theme by default
 - Custom color palette with emerald accents
 - Responsive design for all devices